ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 - This downloads models from hugging face so VLMEval -> Signing & Capabilities has the "Outgoing Connections (Client)" set in the App Sandbox
 - VLM models are large so this uses significant memory
-- The Qwen-VL-2B 4-bit model is optimized for performance while maintaining quality
-- The example processes images and provides detailed analysis including:
+- The example processes images and provides detailed analysis
-  - Description of the image
-  - List of main objects
-  - Dominant colors
-  - Lighting conditions
-  - Compositional analysis

 ### Image Processing